-- 1. Students must finalize and submit all the labs (Demo + Report) and obtain a passing grade of 50% or higher in all the labs.
-Also the students are required to have a good participation on the work evaluation form (+/- 10% variation max allowed).
-The work evaluation form can be downloaded from the Engg3640 Courselink system found under the LABORATORY module.
-If an overall grade of lower than 50% is obtained in any lab, the students need to arrange with the instructor and the teaching assistant to reschedule a new demo and report submission.
-In this case, grade penalties will be applied as appropriate. - 2.
-Obtain an averaged passing grade of 50% or higher for the midterm and final exams. - 3.
-If the course passing conditions 1 and 2 are not met then the final course grade will be the average of the exams out of 100% (the laboratory grades will not be considered).

-Contesting marks: All laboratory and midterm exam marks must be contested within 1 day from the grade submission.
-Also the exams must be written in pen or ink for contest considerations.

-Missed midterm tests: If you miss a test due to grounds for granting academic consideration or religious accommodation, you will need to arrange a makeup exam date with the instructor.

-Lab Work: You must attend and complete all laboratories.
+- Students must finalize and submit all the labs (Demo + Report) and obtain a passing grade of 50% or higher in the lab portion of the course.
+Also the students are required to have a good participation on the work evaluation form (+/- 10% variation max allowed) otherwise they will have to redo the lab individually in order to obtain the group mark.
+The work evaluation form can be downloaded from the Engg3640 CourseLink system found under the LABORATORY module.
+If an overall grade of lower than 50% is obtained in any lab, the students need to arrange with the instructor and the teaching assistant to reschedule a new demo and report submission. - 2.
+Obtain an averaged passing grade of 50% or higher for the midterm exam or the final exam. - 3.
+If the course passing conditions 1 and 2 are not met then the final course grade will be the average of the exams out of 100% (the laboratory grades will not be considered). - Contesting marks: All laboratory and midterm exam marks must be contested within 2 day from the grade submission.
+Also the exams must be written in pen or ink for contest considerations. - Missed midterm tests: If you miss a test due to grounds for granting academic consideration or religious accommodation, you will need to arrange a makeup exam date with the instructor. - Lab Work: You must attend and complete all laboratories.
 If you miss a laboratory demo due to grounds for granting academic consideration or religious accommodation, arrangements must be made with the teaching assistant to complete a makeup lab demo.

 Late Lab Reports: Late submissions of lab reports will be accepted only with the approval of the course instructor.
 However, penalties on late submissions will be applied.
-Applied penalties will be posted on Engg3640 Courselink system.
+Applied penalties will be posted on Engg3640 CourseLink system.